Student Leadership, Involvement Resources & Grants

 - General information regarding the program/activity: title of the conference/workshop/speaker, date, location, description of the activity, program schedule (if available).

-- Rationale for attending: description of the skills, experience, and knowledge that will be acquired; how and why can positive change be made at Carleton as a result of attending.
+- Rationale for attending: description of the skills, experience, and knowledge that will be acquired; how and why can positive change be made at Carleton outside the classroom as a result of attending.

 - A specific and detailed itemized budget for proposed activity including all related expenses.